srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/srl-with-oc-services.md

 [gribi-doc]: https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/gRIBI_Guide/gribi-config.html

 gRIBI server is enabled on a system level and in the `mgmt` network instance of SR Linux running on port `57401`.
+It is exposed over `9340` port for external connectivity as specified by the services configuration in the topology file.

 ???
 "Example"
     gRIBI service can be tested using [gribic](https://gribic.kmrd.dev) cli client.

     ```bash
-    ❯ gribic -a 172.20.20.2:57401 -u admin -p admin --skip-verify get --ns mgmt
+    ❯ gribic -a 172.20.20.2:9340 -u admin -p admin --skip-verify get --ns mgmt
     INFO[0000] target 172.20.20.2:57401: final get response:
     INFO[0000] got 1 results
     INFO[0000] "172.20.20.2:57401":